Agus Subiyanto: Career

 After his graduation from the military academy, Agus first served as a first officer under the Infantry Weapons Center (Pussenif) as an infantryman and later became a platoon commander.
 Shortly after being an infantryman, Agus later entered the Special Forces Training and Education Center (Pusdikpassus), where he completed the special forces course and the parachutist course and later became a qualified member of the Kopassus.
 Agus later made an encounter with the battalion commander, then-Lieutenant Colonel and future President Prabowo Subianto during his training with the Airborne Raider Infantry Battalion 328 of the 17th Airborne Raider Infantry Brigade.
-In 1995, Agus was deployed in East Timor during the Invasion of East Timor, where his unit boarded the KRI Teluk Amboina (503) bound for the Port of Dili and later served as an Head of Operations Sector A, and led military operations against the Fretilin.
+In 1995, Agus was deployed in East Timor during the Invasion of East Timor, where his unit boarded the KRI Teluk Amboina (503) bound for the Port of Dili and later served as a Head of Operations Sector A, and led military operations against the Fretilin.
 After his time in East Timor, Agus later entered the Special Forces Command Course at the Pusdikpassus and the Indonesian Army Advanced Officer School as part of his reward for his military accomplishments in East Timor, and later completed the military free-falling course and the military diving course.

 Agus later served as battalion commander of Battalion 22 of the Group 2 of Kopassus and later served as the Chief of Intelligence of Kopassus.
 In 2009 to 2011, Agus later served as commander of the Kodim 0735/Surakarta under the Kodam IV/Diponegoro, and on 2011–2014, Agus served as the Deputy Operations Officer of Kostrad.
 On 2014 to 2015, Agus was named as the Assistant Commander for Operations under the Kodam I/Bukit Barisan, and later served as an assistant lecturer at the Indonesian Army Command and Staff College (Seskoad) in 2015.
 On 2015 to 2016, Agus served as a staff officer under the Army Headquarters Command (Pamen Denma Mabesad).
 Agus was later named as commander of the 2nd Regional Training Regiment of the Kodam II/Sriwijaya from 2016 to 2017, and later served as commander of the Korem 132/Tadulako from 2017 to 2018.
 Agus later served as the Senior Officer of the Army Headquarters from 2018–2019 and later became the Deputy Commander of the Military Education and Training Center of the Indonesian Military Academy from 2019 to 2020, and eventually became the Commander of the 061/Surya Kencana Military District in 2020.